How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Point:

-The snowdrifts and mash at the foot of trees are the sweet spot for natural jumps.
-"You don't need much speed, and it's more like falling than flying.
+The snowdrifts and slushy areas at the base of trees are sweet spots for natural jumps.
+"You don't need much speed; it's more like falling than jumping.

 Frequency of occurrence ★★★